lightly-ai/lightly/docs/source/examples/vicreg.rst

         - Distributed Data Parallel is enabled
         - Distributed Sampling is used in the dataloader
-        - Distributed Sinkhorn is used in the loss calculation

         Distributed Sampling makes sure that each distributed process sees only a subset of the data.